Garden Tours to Benefit Sturgis Library

 The proceeds from the garden tours will benefit Sturgis Library.
 Admission is $5 per garden tour.
 RAIN or SHINE.

-Garden #1 - Meander Through This Family Property
+Garden #1 Meander Through This Family Property, 61 Rendezvous Lane, Barnstable

 Hidden behind a trellis banked in climbing hydrangeas is a unique treasure, a garden that is the creation of a loving naturalist and artist.
 This garden was on the hydrangea tour last year and is brought back by popular demand.
-The garden plantings and specimens, including but not limited to irises, young hollies, bee balms, Japanese maples, red twig dogwoods, ginkgoes, butterfly bushes, and over 100 varieties of daylillies, are too numerous to list.
+The garden plantings and specimens, including but not limited to irises, young hollies, bee balms, Japanese maples, red twig dogwoods, ginkgoes, butterfly bushes, and over 100 varieties of daylilies, are too numerous to list.
 Fortunately, the owner has meticulously labeled her plantings to help us navigate the setting.
 Scattered throughout the property are her handcrafted sculptures and benches created from cherry and cedar wood.
 These objects alone are worth the visit!
 Additional ceramic pieces from Scargo Pottery and Barnstable Pottery add color as well, as do the whimsical “flowers” found throughout the gardens.
 Finally, at the rear of the property, one enjoys the tranquil views of Barnstable Harbor and marvels at the sacred space created to honor the history of the area.
 Parking: Please park in the field opposite the house, on the right side of the street, or in the front part of the circular drive if space allows.
 A parking attendant will be present for guidance.